Best Colleges & Universities in Oregon 2023

 Northwest Christian University

 Northwest Christian University is a private university founded in 1895 in Eugene, Oregon, and is rooted in the Christian faith.
 NCU prepares students to continue their education for graduate school or have a successful career after graduation.
 At this school, education and faith play a huge part in the mission.
-In 2019, it ranked 75th for regional universities West.
 The most popular degree programs studied at Northwest Christian University are Business, Liberal Arts and Humanities, Elementary Education, Nursing Administration, and Accounting.
 This school features traditional undergraduate and graduate programs as well as adult degree programs offered online and in the evening so that, if needed, you can earn your degree on your own schedule with options and flexibility to take classes online.
 Classes begin every eight weeks for adult degree programs to offer more flexibility and convenience.
-If you do not want to wait until the Fall or Spring semester, you may take courses from the comfort of your own home.
 The adult degree programs offered at NCU are Accounting, Business Administration, Interdisciplinary Studies, Psychology, Forensic Psychology, Teacher Education, RN to BSN, and RN to MSN.

 Universities in Oregon